 Relocating to a new city can be overwhelming, with a significant challenge being buying a home in unfamiliar territory.
 So, we’re outlining the best places to live in Tucson to help you choose which is ideal for you.

 Tucson, Arizona, with a population of 1.5 million, is known for its cosmopolitan culture, diverse terrain, and low cost of living.
-It offers a host of outdoor activities from extensive golf courses amidst stunning mountainous backdrops, hiking trails across breathtaking flora and fauna to fascinating art galleries.
+And it offers a host of outdoor activities from extensive golf courses amidst stunning mountainous backdrops, hiking trails across breathtaking flora and fauna to fascinating art galleries.

 Highlights of Tucson, AZ